-THIS EMPLOYMENT AGREEMENT ("Agreement") is entered into by and between Kratos Defense & Security Solutions, Inc., a Delaware corporation ("Kratos" or the "Company") and Ben Goodwin, an individual ("Executive"), effective as of January 1, 2017 ("Effective Date").
+THIS EMPLOYMENT AGREEMENT ("Agreement") is entered into by and between Kratos Defense & Security Solutions, Inc., a Delaware corporation ("Company"), and Steven Fendley, an individual ("Executive"), effective as of January 1, 2018 ("Effective Date").
 Certain terms used in this Agreement denoted by initial capital letters are defined in Section 17, to the extent not defined elsewhere in the Agreement.